laijasmine/team-orange/README.md

+# Degree Navigator 2.0
-# team-orange
+## by team-orange
-repo for the cmd-f hackathon
+_repo for the cmd-f hackathon_

-Visualizing your Computer Science Degree web application!
+Visualizing your Computer Science Degree web application built with React.js !